How To Make Your First $100 With Google Adsense

 2. Increase blog traffic

-This is kinda a no-brainer but is pretty important.
+This is kinda of a no-brainer but is pretty important.
 You don’t have to have thousands of people visiting your blog every day.
 As of the writing of this post, I’m only averaging a few hundred visitors per day but I’ve seen that I’m making more than blogs that have 5x or more daily visitors.

 The key to getting more traffic is to have it be what’s called qualified traffic.
 You want people who are interested in reading the type of content you create so they stay longer on your blog and would be more interested in the ads being shown.